 Watch the video to see how simple it is to create this look, and the steps are written below:

-- We use a wide basket for our tree, this one is from Target (I don’t see the exact one we have available anymore, but they have quite a few that could work).
-You want to be sure it’s wide enough for your tree stand to fit in.
+- We use a wide basket for our tree, this one is from Target.
+Be sure it’s wide enough for your tree stand to fit in.
 Here are a few more basket options: one, two, three, four.

-- You’ll need some kind of container in the basket to catch water if it spills over, and prop your tree up at the right height inside the basket.
-We use a vintage enamel basin (here’s a similar one), but we’ve used an upside down bucket with a shallow bowl on top in the past.
+- You’ll need some kind of container in the basket to catch water if it spills over.
+And to prop your tree up at the right height inside the basket.
+We use a vintage enamel basin (here’s a similar one).
+But we’ve used an upside down bucket with a shallow bowl on top in the past.

 - And then a small tree; and yes, ours is a live, cut tree.
 We buy ours at Wegmans, our local grocery store…I’ve also seen them at Home Depot.
 The stand comes attached to the tree.

 - This vintage basin is perfect for this basket.
 I can wedge it in without it sitting all the way at the bottom, so the tree sits high enough in the basket.
-And then the tree just sits inside the basin.
+Then the tree just sits inside the basin.